algorandfoundation/algokit-cli/docs/features/compile.md

 PuyaPy requires Python 3.12+, so please ensure your Python version satisfies this requirement.

 This command will attempt to resolve a matching installed PuyaPy compiler, either globally installed in the system or locally installed in your project (via [Poetry](https://python-poetry.org/)).
-If no appropriate match is found, the PuyaPy compiler will be dynamically loaded using [pipx](https://pipx.pypa.io/stable/).
-In this scenario pipx is also required.
+If no appropriate match is found, the PuyaPy compiler will be dynamically run using [pipx](https://pipx.pypa.io/stable/).
+In this case pipx is also required.

 #### Examples